What is gestational diabetes?

 If you’re not used to exercising, begin by exercising for 5 or 10 minutes every day.
 As you get stronger, you can increase your exercise time to 30 minutes or more per session.
 The longer you exercise and the more often you exercise, the more in control you will be of your blood sugar.

 You do need to be careful about how you exercise.
 Don’t exercise too hard or get too hot while exercising.
 Ask your doctor what activities are safe for you.
 Depending on your age, your pulse shouldn’t go higher than 140 to 160 beats per minute during exercise.
-If you become dizzy or have back pain or other pain while exercising, stop exercising immediately and call your doctor.
+If you become dizzy or have pain while exercising, stop exercising immediately and call your doctor.
 If you have uterine contractions (labor pains), vaginal bleeding, or your water breaks, call your doctor right away.

 What happens after my baby is born?